awsdocs/amazon-redshift-management-guide/doc_source/workload-mgmt-config.md

-# Configuring Workload Management<a name="workload-mgmt-config"></a>
+# Configuring workload management<a name="workload-mgmt-config"></a>

 In Amazon Redshift, you use workload management \(WLM\) to define the number of query queues that are available, and how queries are routed to those queues for processing\.
 WLM is part of parameter group configuration\.
 A cluster uses the WLM configuration that is specified in its associated parameter group\.

 When you create a parameter group, the default WLM configuration contains one queue that can run up to five queries concurrently\.
 You can add additional queues and configure WLM properties in each of them if you want more control over query processing\.
 Each queue that you add has the same default WLM configuration until you configure its properties\.

 When you add additional queues, the last queue in the configuration is the *default queue*\.
 Unless a query is routed to another queue based on criteria in the WLM configuration, it is processed by the default queue\.
-You can specify mode and concurrency level for the default queue, but you can't specify user groups or query groups for the default queue\.
+You can specify mode and concurrency level \(query slots\) for the default queue, but you can't specify user groups or query groups for the default queue\.

  As with other parameters, you cannot modify the WLM configuration in the default parameter group\.
 Clusters associated with the default parameter group always use the default WLM configuration\.
 To modify the WLM configuration, create a new parameter group and then associate that parameter group with any clusters that require your custom WLM configuration\.

-## WLM Dynamic and Static Properties<a name="wlm-dynamic-and-static-properties"></a>
+## WLM dynamic and static properties<a name="wlm-dynamic-and-static-properties"></a>

 The WLM configuration properties are either dynamic or static\.
 You can apply dynamic properties to the database without a cluster reboot, but static properties require a cluster reboot for changes to take effect\.
-For more information about static and dynamic properties, see [WLM Dynamic and Static Configuration Properties](https://docs.aws.amazon.com/redshift/latest/dg/cm-c-wlm-dynamic-properties.html)\.
+For more information about static and dynamic properties, see [WLM dynamic and static configuration properties](https://docs.aws.amazon.com/redshift/latest/dg/cm-c-wlm-dynamic-properties.html)\.

-## Properties for the wlm\_json\_configuration Parameter<a name="wlm-json-config-properties"></a>
+## Properties for the wlm\_json\_configuration parameter<a name="wlm-json-config-properties"></a>

 You can configure WLM by using the Amazon Redshift console, the AWS CLI, the Amazon Redshift API, or one of the AWS SDKs\.
 WLM configuration uses several properties to define queue behavior, such as memory allocation across queues, the number of queries that can run concurrently in a queue, and so on\.